by Steve Horn

 Facial recognition systems use computer algorithms to match a person’s face from a photo or video to an image stored in a database.
 According to the EFF, law enforcement has already used the technology at political protests and may soon combine facial recognition software with body cameras.
 There are few checks on the use of this powerful surveillance technology, and that has privacy advocates concerned.

 “People should not have to worry that they may be falsely accused of a crime because an algorithm mistakenly matched their photo to a suspect,” said EFF senior staff attorney Jennifer Lynch, who authored the report.
 “They shouldn’t have to worry that their data will end up in the hands of identity thieves because face recognition databases were breached.
-They shouldn’t ...
+They shouldn’t have ...

 by Dale Chappell